openstack/nova/doc/source/placement.rst

 provider inventory and usage information as soon as the placement API service is in place and can respond to requests via the endpoint registered in the service catalog.

+``nova.conf`` on the compute nodes must be updated in the ``[placement]`` group to contain credentials for making requests from nova-compute to the placement-api service.

 .. note:: After upgrading nova-compute code to Newton and restarting the
         service, the nova-compute service will attempt to make a connection